ST. JOHN EV. LUTHERAN CHURCH OF PALMER, KANSAS!

-There is now an additional service time by sign-up only at 8:00 a.m. on Sundays limited to about 30 people each week.
+There is also an additional service time at 8:00 a.m. on Sundays limited to about 30 people each week.
 This is an attempt to provide yet another attendance option for those needing a higher level of social distancing, masks, and other COVID related precautions.
 This spoken service will last about 30 minutes and include Holy Communion.
 Attendance from the parish hall and the parking lot will remain an option during the regular 9:30 service.
-To sign up for the 8:00 a.m. service go to: https://www.signupgenius.com/go/10C0D45AFAA22A6FBC52-sunday.
-If you have any trouble with the sign up or questions, please reach out to me.
+If you have any questions, please reach out to me.

 Only you can determine which category you fall into.
 Let us not judge one another or grow suspicious but love one another and explain our neighbor’s actions in the kindest way.
 And let us not use COVID19 as our excuse to fall into bad habits.
 Consider these words from Hebrews 10:24-25: And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.
 To the early Christians, the temptation to neglect meeting together was not that it was inconvenient or that there was a game on that morning.
 The temptation was that going to church was risky and dangerous.